-We offer four-week online courses for individuals and congregational groups.
+We offer four-week online courses for individuals and congregational groups who are getting started as climate activists and advocates.
 Classes include videos, reflection, discussion, and enrichment to move from despair to engaged, hopeful, effective action.
 We examine…

 - our deep connections with the natural world